intel-unesp-mcp/infieri2019-session1/README.md

 called the Xeon Phi™ coprocessor.
 A schematic view of the key components of the coprocessor card is shown in Figure 1.
-The flash memory is used to store the coprocessor bootstrap code, similar to the BIOS in an Intel Xeon processor platform.
+The flash memory is used to store the coprocessor bootstrap code, similar to the BIOS in an Intel Xeon® processor platform.
 The System Management Controller (SMC) handles information coming from sensors that measure temperature, voltage, and current.
 The different Xeon Phi™ coprocessor models vary on such factors as number of cores, memory size and speed, thermal solutions and form